The checkbox is a widget used to select/unselect single values from a given set of choices.

 “Input Structure” component.

-- The visual border of the checkbox MUST meet the requirement of 3:1 contrast ratio with the adjacent color.
+The visual border of the checkbox MUST meet the requirement of 3:1 contrast ratio with the

 HTML is the preferred method for implementing a single checkbox.